Skip to main content

 A group treated identically to the experimental groups except that it receives no treatment (or a placebo).
 The control group establishes the baseline against which treatment effects are compared.

-What is common designs?
+What are common designs?

 Show answer